channingwalton/qanda/README.md

 # Contributions

-I, and several others would be very interested to see solutions.
-So please send pull requests, just add a new package containing code of course, and some documentation.
+I, and several others, would be very interested to see solutions to the general problem.
+So please send pull requests, just add a new package to the code in the
+_experimental_ module, and some documentation.

 -- Channing